Between Classes With...

-Sten Isachsen, Assistant Professor in the School of Music, is not only a national touring musician and frequent Capital Region performer, he is also an educator and music engineer who owns a local recording studio with his wife musician Caroline (Mother Judge).
+Sten Isachsen, Associate Professor in the School of Music, is not only a national touring musician and frequent Capital Region performer, he is also an educator and music engineer who owns a local recording studio with his wife musician Caroline (Mother Judge).
 Despite a packed schedule this summer, he took time out to discuss trends in the recording industry, his evolution as a musician and the Music Audio Technology program.

 What's new and exciting in the recording industry?

 The part that's the most interesting, and it's been happening for a while, is that everything is going digital.
 Everything is moving toward touch screen technology.
 All old analog mixing boards are being phased out and everything is digital.

 Is that a good thing?

 It's great for live music.
 Your gear doesn't weight anything anymore.
 Now everything is on your i-Pad.
 Over the past five years big sound companies have been selling their boards.
 In the fall, we're moving to a digital console in the auditorium.
 The board in our Vianna-Brignola Recording Studio is digital.
 It's a great piece of equipment and it makes the workload a lot easier when you're tracking and mixing.

 What's important for musicians to know when they enter the recording studio?

 Musicians should come in as prepared as they possibly can be, then they're not paying to practice.
 They should come in with a plan, but studios are also a creative environment.
 It's okay to have the musical direction change a little bit.
 It is a creative space, an artistic space.